ReginaldLeandre/Electronic-Med-Rec-Alt-Repo/README.md

     -if the user clicked on the name of the user/provider, the user will be able to view that user's profile.
 Within the profile, the user will be able to edit the user(synonumous function as "edit user" at the provider index), unassign current patients, or assign new patients using the drop down and clicking the button "assign patient".

+ -Based on the user's administration status certain features will or will not be available to said user.